What is the Citizens’ Orchestra?

 What happens inow?

-Then five orchestras will play: Due to the current regulations for rehearsals and concerts, our musicians are divided into two string orchestras and three wind ensembles.
-The concert will include music by Pietro Mascagni, Carl Nielsen and Gustav Holst, from the sublime »Finlandia« by Jean Sibelius to Béla Bartók's »Romanian folk dances.
+Five orchestras will play the concert: Due to the distance regulations, our musicians will be divided into two string orchestras and three wind formations.
+Pieces by Pietro Mascagni, Carl Nielsen and Gustav Holst, among others, will be played, from the sublime "Finlandia" by Jean Sibelius to Béla Bartók's "Romanian Folk Dances.